Archers-Against-Bigotry-Team/Archers-Against-Bigotry-Datahub/README.md

 Python code to scrape IANSEO for BUCS data prepared by Lucas

+Python code to scrape IANSEO for Indoor Nationals data prepared by Joel

 R code to compile BUCS data and generate box-plots prepared by Joel (saved in "data_compiler" folder)